pyvista/pyvista-doc-translations/examples/02-plot/interpolate-before-map.rst

 .. code-block:: default

-    # Load a cylider which has cells with a wide spread
+    # Load a cylinder which has cells with a wide spread
     cyl = pv.Cylinder(direction=(0,0,1), height=2).elevation()

     # Common display argument to make sure all else is constant